 The Real Cost Of Commuting In Manila

-Gone are the days when I could easily say yes to every invite because I could easily Uber or Grab my way to wherever.
-Well, not really, you know how much I value my me-time, but you get what I mean.
+Gone are the days when I could say yes to every invite on a whim because I could easily Uber or Grab my way to wherever.
+Well, not that it happens often, you know how much I value my me-time, but you get what I mean.

 I write this out of my five-year stint commuting from QC to Makati and back, in hopes to share my wealth of experience that may consequently derive insight.
 I also include what I've learned from commuting in college the whole four years, and occasionally, in high school, in those times I was left behind by the school bus.
 Awww.

-This does not include the times I've commuted to and within provincial areas:
+I'll save the times I've commuted to and within provincial areas for another story.

 Each ride is simultaneously a journey to self-discovery.

 Tricycles are a lot like motorcycles.
 They are accident-prone, and zip through traffic as if being on less than four wheels makes them invincible.
 And because they enjoy being at top speed so much, they also like going through road humps and deep road crevices violently, and then act like nothing happened.
-If possible, choose a driver who doesn’t look high on life.
+My ultimate tita tip is, if possible, choose a driver who doesn’t look high on life.
 Also, keep your head down.